 Photon counting/spectral/low dose CT: revolutionizing trauma imaging?
 Is there a role for brain only scanners?

 AI/ML/Deep learning: what does it bring in imaging?

-Each of the topics will be looked at from different perspectives.
-Medically oriented introductions will be followed by instrumentation and data analysis talks inducing interesting thought-provoking discussions.
+How can we make imaging more accessible to a wider community?

+Consistent with the spirit of this workshop, topics will be addressed from the medical, clinical and instrumentation perspectives.

-The program of MEDAMI2022 is currently being developed and a link to the program will soon be provided.
+The program of MEDAMI2022 is currently being developed and a link to the program will be provided.
 A number of Key Opinion Leaders in Biology, Medicine and Technology have already been contacted to give lectures.
 There will also be a second announcement with more information on the program.

-The meeting format fosters a close interaction between different stakeholders from academia, medical institutions and organizations, regulatory agencies and industry by providing enough time and chances for personal communication.
-In particular, industry is specifically invited to play an active role by:
+The meeting format fosters close interaction between different stakeholders from academia, medical institutions and organizations, regulatory agencies, and industry by providing enough time and opportunities for personal interactions.
+We believe it is very important to have industry represented by visionaries and influencers in responsible positions that will use the chance of personal interaction with key stakeholders from academia & research, clinics and regulatory.
+Industrial participant are specifically invited to play an important role by:

-Giving keynote lectures on the vision of industry towards imaging in neuroradiology.
+Giving keynote lectures on the vision of industry towards neuroimaging.

 Actively participating in sessions and round table discussions.